Raul Mendoza

 Raúl Mendoza (born November 25, 1991) is a Mexican professional wrestler.
 As of 2016, he is signed to WWE, where he performs on the Raw brand under the name Cruz Del Toro and is a member of the Latino World Order.
-He was a former founding member of Legado Del Fantasma.
+He was a founding member of Legado Del Fantasma.

 Professional wrestling career

-Early career
+Early career (2006-2016)

 Mendoza made his professional wrestling debut on September 16, 2006.
 Over the next ten years, Mendoza would primarily compete on the Mexican independent circuit, most notably appearing for independent promotions Desastre Total Ultraviolento (DTU), Perros del Mal (PdM), and the International Wrestling Revolution Group (IWRG), while also appearing for national promotion Lucha Libre AAA Worldwide (AAA) and Japanese promotion Pro Wrestling Noah.

 WWE (2016–present)

 Cruiserweight Championship pursuit (2016–2020)

 In June 2016, Mendoza was announced as a participant in the WWE Cruiserweight Classic, a 32-man single-elimination tournament featuring competitors 205 lbs. and under, as a representative from Mexico.
 Mendoza was eliminated from the tournament in the first round by The Brian Kendrick.
 Following the Cruiserweight Classic, Mendoza was signed by WWE, who assigned him to compete in the NXT developmental territory.
 Mendoza made his NXT debut on the May 25, 2017 episode, being defeated by Velveteen Dream.
 On February 9, 2018, at an NXT live event, Mendoza won a battle royal to become the number one contender to the NXT Championship.
 The following day on February 10, Mendoza was defeated by NXT Champion Andrade "Cien" Almas.
 Mendoza made his 205 Live debut on the July 23, 2019 episode of 205 Live, where he teamed with Humberto Carrillo to defeat Kalisto and Gran Metalik.
 On the November 1 episode of 205 Live, Mendoza unsuccessfully challenged the NXT Cruiserweight Champion Lio Rush.